 The presentation therefore varies.
 The infant may become cyanosed during feeding, or may vomit/cough up food.
 Management is usually through the surgical resection of the fistula, and the anastomosis of any discontinuous segments.

 Each bronchopulmonary segment will become a specific portion of the lung, carrying its own tertiary bronchus and branches of the bronchial and pulmonary arteries.
 During weeks 8-16, the ducts develop within bronchopulmonary segments.
 Bronchiolar buds branch off from the tertiary bronchi, and begin to proliferate.

-At this stage, there is no gas exchange yet, and so the lungs are unable to oxygenate blood.
-However, the lungs are a metabolically active, developing tissue, which means they are able to remove large amounts of oxygen from the blood.
+At this stage, as there are no alveoli, there is no gas exchange – and so the lungs are unable to oxygenate blood.
+However, the lungs are a metabolically active, developing tissue, which means they are able to remove large amounts of oxygen from the blood

 In order to stop the lungs from starving the body of oxygen, the ductus arteriosus shunts blood from the pulmonary artery directly to the aortic arch.
 This closes at birth in the vast majority of people.

 During this stage, the lungs resemble the development of tubule-acinous glands – hence the name.

 Throughout the canalicular stage, the respiratory bronchioles develop, budding off from the terminal bronchioles formed within the pseudoglandular stage.